Bamorovat/Sonar-Vision/README.md

 If you use Sonar_Vision in an academic work, please cite it via above bibtex links.

-The program takes video and find a free path.
+The program takes video and find and show a free path.

 The parameters are (see the paper for details):
 1. Ns: Number of Sonars.